Just who is this Paul Magnanti fella?

 The outdoors is my passion.
 Hiking and backpacking, in particular, are my first outdoor loves.
 Love the simplicity, the journey on foot, the personal challenges and how the intensity of physical activity seems to make everything that much more beautiful.

-In addition to my personal outdoor activities, I co-host a popular podcast called The Trail Show (we discuss beer, trails and nonsense) and have worked with Andrew Skurka Adventures LLC as a guide.
+In addition to my personal outdoor activities, I used to co-host a popular podcast called The Trail Show (we discussed beer, trails, and nonsense) and have worked with Andrew Skurka Adventures LLC as a guide.
 Additionally, I am a regular contributor to Trail Groove Magazine and in the past served as a volunteer board member for the Continental Divide Trail Coalition.

 When not playing outdoors, talking or writing about it, I work as a computer geek to pay the bills.
-I could tell you all about the exciting world of bits and bytes, but I am guessing most readers of an outdoor blog aren’t too interested in IIS settings, power shell scripting and web.config files. 😉
+I could tell you all about the exciting world of bits and bytes, but I guess most readers of an outdoor blog aren’t too interested in IIS settings, power shell scripting and web.config files. 😉

 Life is good for me.
 I’ve been on some fantastic adventures and journeys, have great friends and live in a place I love.
 What more can a guy ask for? –Mags